jjstickel/covid-19_ts_analysis/analyze_covid_time_series_notebook.md

 cvp.active_hosp_US_plot(coronaUS_ctp, lastday, days_before=dbf)
 ```

 The Covid Tracking Project has data on hospitalizations by US state.
 I find it informative to plot hospitalizations next to active cases.
-While active cases in Arizona and Florida peaked at levels similar to New York in April, hospitalizations were still less than half (per capita).
-A third wave is happening now, mainly in the midwest.
-Will this be the last wave as we approach saturation (herd immunity) and vaccines become available?
-Time will tell.
+Waves of hospitalizations follow closely active cases.

 ```python
 cvp.tests_CFR_US_plot(coronaUS_ctp, lastday, days_before=dbf)
 ```

 US total tests and CFR.
-Testing is approaching 100% of the population in some states (not accounting for people getting multiple tests).
+Testing has passed 100% of the population in NY (some people are getting multiple tests).
 As testing increases, so does the number of positive cases that are identified for people who are less likely to be hospitalized and die.
 This results in a lower CFR.

 ```python
 cvp.hosp_cap_deaths_US_plot(coronaUS_ctp, lastday, days_before=dbf)